Esther Paniagua Alonso: Biography

 At 18 years old, Esther Paniagua entered the novitiate of the Congregation of the Augustinian Missionary Sisters.
 In August 1970, she pronounced her perpetual vows.
 As a nurse, she was sent to Algiers.
 The contact with the Arab world attracted her and refined her sensitivity to Arab culture and Muslim religion.
 She worked in the hospital where she gave herself totally to the sick, especially to disabled children.
 In 1994, when faced with the Algerian Civil War, when asked if she was afraid of the situation she replied : "No one can take our life because we have already given it.
 Nothing will happen to us since we are in the hands of God ... and if something happens to us, we are still in His hands".
 Despite the solicitations of her hierarchy and of the Spanish ambassador to Algeria, she refused to leave the country.
 Thus, during the community reflection to make discernment between the choice to stay or to leave, she said to her sisters "At this moment, for me, the perfect model is Jesus: he suffered, he had to overcome difficulties and ended in the failure of the cross, from which springs the source of life."

-On October 23, 1994, on her way to Sunday Mass at St. Joseph's Chapel of the Little Sisters of Jesus, a few hundred meters away, she was killed with three bullets to the head, and died instantly.
+On October 23, 1994, as they were returning home after the celebration Sunday Mass at St. Joseph's Chapel of the Little Sisters of Jesus, a few hundred meters away, she was killed with three bullets to the head, and died instantly.
 Sister Caridad Álvarez Martín who accompanied her died a few hours later at the hospital.
 The Algerian authorities consider that the attack was due to the Armed Islamic Group.